 Here is another view of the Ikea BEKVÄM Spice Racks.

-Last but not least, we can’t forget where Blake sleeps!
+Last but not least, we can’t forget where she sleeps!
 If you have been around the blog or Instagram for the last 4 years, you know that we have always skipped the crib.
 We use the Guava Family Lotus Travel Crib with a Dock a Tot Grand inside.
 This set up makes it easy for her to sleep virtually anywhere, because it is what she is use to!
 Not pictured, is our favorite Lollipop baby monitor!

 Tell me what you think in the comment section below or on my Instagram post, don’t forget to Subscribe to my newsletter to receive your FREE Guide to Decluttering and of course, follow me on Instagram and Pinterest!